 Habla is a student group at Stanford where students teach English as a Second Language to the custodial staff and other members of the Stanford community.
 I served as a tutor for two years, a member of the organizational team that runs the program for one year, and as President for one year.
+As President, I managed a team of thirteen students who ran the program, and I oversaw over forty additional tutors.

 For years, Habla had used grammar work books to teach English.
 However, the other tutors and I realized that this not the best way to teach English, especially when we only had limited time with the learners.
 So we worked with a Guadalupe Valdes, a professor at the Stanford Graduate School of Education, to redesign the program and focus lessons around real-world English.
 We developed a for-credit course that is now mandatory for new tutors.
 We taught tutors how to identify clear needs and develop personalized lesson plans that cater to each learners’ needs.